siliconwitchery/docs/s1-ecg-kit/s1-ecg-kit.md

 If you haven't already, set up these [tools](https://github.com/siliconwitchery/s1-sdk/blob/main/README.md#setting-up-the-tools) in order to build the project.

-You should then be able to run `make`. *Be sure to include the path to your NRF SDK folder*.
+You should then be able to run `make`.
+Be sure to include the path to your NRF SDK folder.

 ``` bash
 make -C firmware build-verilog NRF_SDK_PATH=${HOME}/nRF5_SDK